crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

 <img src="assets/cordova-kitchensink.png">

-## Migrate to Crosswalk
+<h2 id="Migrate-to-Crosswalk">Migrate to Crosswalk</h2>

 **Before you can migrate your application to Crosswalk, you need to download and unpack a crosswalk-cordova-android bundle.
-See [these instructions](/documentation/cordova/develop_an_application/Download-the-crosswalk-cordova-android-bundle).**
+See [these instructions](/documentation/cordova/develop_an_application#Download-the-crosswalk-cordova-android-bundle).**

 You can migrate a Cordova application to Crosswalk in two ways: